support-ukraine/support-ukraine/readme.md

 [Kyiv Independent](https://kyivindependent.com) – The Kyiv Independent is Ukraine’s English-language media outlet, created by journalists who were fired from the Kyiv Post for defending editorial independence.

 ### Other
+[RU sanctions monitoring by CORRECTIV](https://correctiv.org/en/latest-stories/2022/03/01/sanctions-tracker-live-monitoring-of-all-sanctions-against-russia/) – Live monitoring of all sanctions against Russia.

 [Interactive Map](https://liveuamap.com/en) – Live Universal Awareness Map (“Liveuamap”) is a leading independent global news and information site dedicated to factual reporting of a variety of important topics including conflicts, human rights issues, protests, terrorism, weapons deployment, health matters, natural disasters, and weather related stories, among others, from a vast array of sources.

+[Russia-Ukraine Monitor Map](https://maphub.net/Cen4infoRes/russian-ukraine-monitor) – is a crowdsourced effort by Centre for Information Resilience, Bellingcat, Mnemonic, Conflict Intelligence Team and the wider open source community to map, document and verify significant incidents during the war in Ukraine.

 [EU vs Disinfo](https://euvsdisinfo.eu/) – the core objective is to increase public awareness and understanding of the Kremlin’s disinformation operations, and to help citizens in Europe and beyond develop resistance to digital information and media manipulation.